Contents

 Are sash windows Georgian or Victorian?

 Sash windows are a style of window found in both Georgian and Victorian architecture.
-They were popular during both periods and continued to be used in various architectural styles afterwards.
+They were popular during both periods and continued to be used in various architectural styles afterward.

 What is the difference between Edwardian and Victorian sash windows?